 Once you successfully complete the FPGEC evaluation process, you will receive a letter of acceptance to sit for the FPGEE as well as detailed information on the registration and scheduling process.
 A FPGEE Identification Card, which will contain instructions for beginning the exam registration process, will also be included.

 When you are accepted to take the FPGEE, you will have the opportunity to take the examination on one of two consecutive testing opportunities unless a documented work, health, personal, or visa problem prevents you from taking the examination.
-For example, if you are accepted for the September 30, 2013 FPGEE, but decide not to take the exam, you can still take the next exam on April 28, 2014.
-The April 28, 2014 FPGEE will be your second, and final opportunity to take the FPGEE unless you provide a documented work, health, personal, or visa-related circumstance that prevents you from taking the examination.
+For example, if you are accepted for the October 14, 2016 FPGEE, but decide not to take the exam, you can still take the next exam on.
+The April 25, 2017 FPGEE will be your second, and final, opportunity to take the FPGEE unless you provide a documented work, health, personal, or visa-related circumstance that prevents you from taking the examination.
 The FPGEC will review the documentation and decide if an additional opportunity to test will be granted.

 Structure of the FPGEE